 For those who aren’t fans, but are interested in watching the game anyway, there’s this animated YouTube cartoon (by Fraser Davidson and others) explaining the basic rules of the Super Bowl and football in general.

 It also has some snarky-but-amusing observations about the sport.
-These include the Super Bowl’s prominent flag-waving aspects, plus the NFL’s use of dated racial terms as sports team names (specifically the “Washington Redskins,” who’re the football team for Washington, DC):
+These include the Super Bowl’s prominent flag-waving aspects, plus the NFL’s use of dated racial terms as sports team names (specifically Washington, DC’s football team):